andrewhlui/fetch/README.md

 I've included some general thoughts below on some design choices/philosophy as well as my answers to the questions.
 There are quite a few choices here that I would make differently if this were an actual work project; I've skipped quite a few steps in proper design (e.g. creating a catch-all for natural keys that don't exist in their dimensions.)

+## Overall Approach
+- This is DBT on top of AWS Snowflake; seemed appropriate given the stack
+- Take advantage of DBT's test-driven design to find all of the data quality issues while I do modelling
+- Also get an opportunity to play around with my own instance of Snowflake + learn how to set up local dev on WSL

 ## General Thoughts

 ### Warnings versus Errors